 Developed by Yahoo, Apache pig helps you with the analysis of large data sets.
 It uses its language, Pig Latin, for performing the required tasks smoothly and efficiently.
 You can parallelize the structure of Pig programs if you need to handle humongous data sets, which makes Pig an outstanding solution for data analysis.
 Utilize our apache pig tutorial to understand more.

 Flume lets you collect vast quantities of data.
 It’s a data collection solution that sends the collected data to HDFS.
 It has three sections, which are channels, sources, and finally, sinks.
 Flume has agents who run the dataflow.
 The data present in this flow is called events.
 Twitter uses Flume for the streaming of its tweets.

 Apache Kafka is a durable, fast, and scalable solution for distributed public messaging.
 LinkedIn is behind the development of this powerful tool.
 It maintains large feeds of messages within a topic.
 Many enterprises use Kafka for data streaming.
 MailChimp, Airbnb, Spotify, and FourSquare are some of the prominent users of this powerful tool.

 Learn more – Hadoop Components

 In this guide, we’ve tried to touch every Hadoop component briefly to make you familiar with it thoroughly.
 If you want to find out more about Hadoop components and its architecture, then we suggest heading onto our blog, which is full of useful data science articles.

-If you’re interested to learn more about Hadoop & big data, check out upGrad & BITS Pilani’s PG Program in Big Data Engineering which is designed for working professionals and offers 400+ hours of rigorous training, 7+ case studies & projects, BITS Pilani Alumni status, practical workshops & job assistance with top firms.
+If you’re interested to learn more about Hadoop & big data, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.